tjip1234/Bacteria_AI/README.md

 python3.6 -m pip install imageai --upgrade

-and run the scripts with python3.6 ~scriptname~
+and run the scripts with python3.6 "scriptname"

 bulk will do images 0-9